alrapal/Greeny/README.md

 |Push button|Button for manual interaction with the board|5.50 kr|[Electrokit](https://www.electrokit.com/en/product/push-button-pcb-3mm-black/)|-|-|
 |1kohm resistor|Resistance to use with button|1 kr|[Electrokit](https://www.electrokit.com/en/product/resistor-carbon-film-0-25w-1kohm-1k/)|-|1Koms resistance

 **Currently, the code does not use the push button.
-This is because of a problem with a low power consumption mode not being functionning as intended on the Pico W. When this is fixed, the button will be used to awaken from the mode and send data on a manual trigger.**
+This is because of a problem with a low power consumption mode not being functionning as intended on the Pico W with MicroPython.
+When this is fixed, the button will be used to awaken from the mode and send data on a manual trigger.**

 **Total estimated price: 406.49 kr**